natghi2010/mailer-lite/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## About the project
+The project is created with Laravel 8.65 with Vue 3 acting as the front end api manager using the composition API.
+The front UI I have used Materialize CSS.
+Testing is performed on sqlite(in memory).

 ## Deploying to Local Enviroment

 The deployment of this project is pretty standard.
 In order to deploy the Mailer Lite Api Manager you will need the following